p0dalirius/DomainUsersToXLSX/README.md

 ## Features

- - [x] Extract all domain users to Excel worksheet
+ - [x] Extract all domain users to Excel worksheet with filters on columns

 ## Usage